symfony/symfony-docs/debug.rst

 .. index::
    single: Debugging

-How to Optimize your Development Environment for Debugging
+How to Optimize Your Development Environment for Debugging
 ==========================================================

 When you work on a Symfony project on your local machine, you should use the ``dev`` environment (``app_dev.php`` front controller).
-This environment configuration is optimized for two main purposes.
+This environment configuration is optimized for two main purposes:

 * Give the developer accurate feedback whenever something goes wrong (provided by the web debug toolbar, nice exception pages, profiler, ...);
-* Be as similar as possible as the production environment to avoid problems when deploying the project.
+* Be as close as possible to the production environment to avoid problems when deploying the project.

 Using Interactive Debug Tools
 -----------------------------

-Interactive debug tools allow you to walk through the code step by step, making it easier to indentify which step is causing problems.
+Interactive debug tools allow you to walk through the code step by step, making it easier to identify which step is causing problems.
 Symfony works with any PHP debug environment, among them:

- * Xdebug_, the most well-known PHP debugger;
+ * `Xdebug`_, the most well-known PHP debugger;
- * PsySH_, a PHP REPL_ (Read-eval-print loop) debugger.
-Use the FidryPsyshBundle_ for a dedicated Symfony integration of PsySH.
+ * `PsySH`_, a PHP `REPL`_ (Read-eval-print loop) debugger.
+Use the `FidryPsyshBundle`_ for a dedicated Symfony integration of PsySH.

 Disabling the Bootstrap File and Class Caching
 ----------------------------------------------